minhhoit/yacms/docs/admin-customization.rst

 Admin Customization
 ===================

-Mezzanine uses the standard `Django admin interface
+Yacms uses the standard `Django admin interface
 <http://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_ allowing you to
 add admin classes as you normally would with a Django project, but also provides the following enhancements to the admin interface that are